Joey’s story didn’t finish with Friends because he soon had his spinoff series, but why was he the only member of the group to do so?

 Although Joey was the only person left unmarried at the end of Friends, he continued to date various women, and his story was carried in the spinoff series Joey.

-Rachel was one of the most well-liked characters in Friends, and for a good reason: not only did Aniston become one of the biggest stars of the 1990s with her portrayal, but Friends also put her front and centre from the very start.
+Rachel was one of the most well-liked characters in Friends, and for a good reason: not only did Aniston become one of the biggest stars of the 1990s with her portrayal, but Friends also put her front and centre from the start.

 A Rachel spinoff series, however, was never made since Aniston preferred acting in motion pictures.